kampto/SharpTools/CustomTiles/README.md

 NOTES:.................

+	-For some reason sometimes the "check box" boolean tile settings in the tile editor dont take until you click and unclick or vs versa.
 	-Zero values at the end of a number wont show up.
 So if you change the deciamls and nothing happens then the last values are likely zeros
 	-Depending on you screen resolution and dashboard tile size, it may be nessasary to edit the dimenions of content in the HTML editor.
 Sometime in multiple places.

 	GAUGES: You can easly change the gauge max/min value and color band positions by looking in the HTML code and modifying it.
 Its labbeled in th HTML

 	TANK LEVEL: You might need to chnage the width, height, and padding in the HTML code to center the gauge in the tile.

 	PLOT: The data from the plot is stored in the browser, so if you refresh browser it will restart from zero.
+Cycle the check boxes in tile editor for them to take.

 ATTRIBUTE NAMES:  Open the Hubitat Device to see what attributes are availible.